-- Stability to provide support over a multi-year period - Sufficient resources to do its work - Procurement and logistics for needed products - Demand generation and community engagement - Advocacy and influence with policy-makers and program managers - Identifying and generating additional financial resources
+- Procurement and logistics for needed products - Demand generation and community engagement - Advocacy and influence with policy-makers and program managers - Identifying and generating additional financial resources

 It is important that the scale-up management team has representatives involved with implementation at the local level.
 The scale-up management team should also bring human rights and gender perspectives.